CSCfi/csc-user-guide/docs/cloud/dbaas/advanced.md

 !!! error "Closed Beta"
     Pukki DBaaS is in closed beta.
 This means that services is probably not suitable for most users and there might be breaking changes.
-If you are still interested in using the service you can contact service-desk too see if the service would be suitable for you.
+If you are still interested in using the service you can contact service-desk to see if the service would be suitable for you.

 ## Application credentials

 You can create application credentials instead of using username and passwords.
 This is especially useful if you want to automate your database management.
 This could be used in a CI/CD environment where you might want to create a new database for each commit.
-Application credentials could also be used if you are build in a services that uses the DBaaS as a backend component for example creates new database users on-demand for new users.
+Application credentials could also be used if you are building a services that uses the DBaaS as a backend component for example creates new database users on-demand for new users.

 ## Configuration groups